wilddolphin2022/WebRTCsays.ai/README.md

 export PATH=~/depot_tools:$PATH

 # Configure and sync gclient
-# .gclient in original folder should be like this
+# .gclient in original folder should be exactly like this
 solutions = [
   {
     "name": "src",
     "url": "https://github.com/wilddolphin2022/webrtcsays.ai",